Peanhua/ot-harjoitustyo/documentation/architecture.md

 Because this INI-file is an internal data file, it is assumed that it is flawless, and errors are reported by throwing exceptions.

-The next sections describes all the attribute groups.
+The attributes are divided into groups, and the next sections describes all these attribute groups.

 ### Common attributes